SOM-Q7-APL (B03)

 Clea OS is a versatile and robust Linux Operating System framework designed specifically for industrial embedded devices.
 Based on the open source Yocto Project, Clea OS offers a flexible and customizable platform that can be tailored to meet the specific needs of various hardware architectures and applications.

-Starting with Linux Kernel 5.10, the Board Support Package (BSP) for this board is fully integrated into Clea OS.
+The Board Support Package (BSP) for this board is fully integrated into Clea OS.
 It ensures high security and stability through features like OTA (Over-the-Air) updates, dual partitions, and fallback procedures.
-Additionally, Clea OS includes a complete device manager for seamless cloud communication, enabling centralized management of product fleets.
+Additionally, Clea OS includes a complete device manager (Clea Edgehog) for seamless cloud communication, enabling centralized management of product fleets.

 Documentation